backtrace-labs/backtrace-unity/README.md

 For example, to only get error reporting for hangs or crashes then only return false for Hang or UnhandledException or set the corresponding options in the user interface as shown below.
 ![Sample report filter](./Documentation~/images/report-filter.PNG)

+## Sampling Log Errors
+`BacktraceClient` allows a configuration setting for log error sampling rate, which enables a random sampling mechanism for the errors captured via the DebugLog.error call.
+By default this sampling is equal to 0.01 - which means 1 of randomly sampled DebugLog Error Reports will be sent to Backtrace.
+This is a  measure to prevent users from inadvertantly collecting hundreds of thousands of error messages from released games that they may not intend to.
+If you would like to send all DebugLog.error messages to Backtrace - please replace 0.01 value with 1.

 ## Flush database

 When your application starts, database can send stored offline reports.
 If you want to do make it manually you can use `Flush` method that allows you to send report to server and then remove it from hard drive.
 If `Send` method fails, database will no longer store data.